particle-iot/docs/src/content/guide/getting-started/examples.md

 Your device already knew how to communicate with the mobile app because of the firmware loaded onto your device as a default.
 We call this the Tinker firmware.
 It's just like the user firmware you've been loading onto your device in these examples.
 It's just that with the Tinker firmware, we've specified special `Particle.function`s that the mobile app knows and understands.

 If your device is new, it already has the Tinker firmware on it.
 It's the default firmware stored on your device right from the factory.
 When you put your own user firmware on your device, you'll rewrite the Tinker firmware.
 (That means that your device will no longer understand commands from the Particle mobile app.)
-However, you can always get the Tinker firmware back on your device by putting it in [factory reset mode](/photon/modes/#selecting-various-modes-factory-reset), or by re-flashing your device with Tinker in the Particle app.
+However, you can always get the Tinker firmware back on your device {{#unless electron}}by putting it in [factory reset mode](/guide/getting-started/modes/#factory-reset), or {{/unless}}by re-flashing your device with Tinker in the Particle app.

 To reflash Tinker from within the app: